HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Push WCM Design Library

-This command will sync your WCM Design Library local files into DX Server.
-Then, it will watch for succeeding changes within the given `libraryPath` and immediately reflect the changes in the DX server.
+The LiveSync Push WCM Design Library command syncs your WCM Design Library local files with the DX Server.
+The system watches for succeeding changes within the given `libraryPath` and the changes are immediately reflected in the DX server.

 -   **Command description**

-    This command invokes the livesync push-wcm-design-library tool inside the DXClient.
+    This command invokes the `livesync push-wcm-design-library` tool inside the DXClient.

-    This command initially pushes the local WCM Design Library (provided in `libraryPath`) in DX Server with the WCM Design Library system name (provided in `libraryName`).
-It will then create a file system watcher which will watch for any changes (files or folders) under `libraryPath` and immediately reflect those changes in DX Server.
-To stop watching, press (Ctrl + C).
+    First, this command pushes the local WCM Design Library (provided in `libraryPath`) to the DX Server with the WCM Design Library system name (provided in `libraryName`).
+The command then creates a file system watcher which looks out for any changes in the files or folders under `libraryPath` and immediately reflects those changes in the DX server.
+To stop watching, press **Ctrl + C**.

     ```shell
     dxclient livesync push-wcm-design-library